junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Awesome," Dean can't help saying.

 "Well, after they got me out," Bobby picks up the telling, "since I'm the only one who had some ghost experience, they just followed me.
-Whatever cracks Heaven's having, they started like some rifts on the wall, and turned straight into those huge holes on the ground.
+Whatever cracks Heaven's having, they started like some rifts on the wall, and turned straight into those huge black holes on the ground.
 We figured they look ominous, tried to avoid them, but you can't jump them all the time.
 Sooner or later you miss, then you fall into the Vail.
 Boy, the Vail is busier than Times Square this time of the year."

 "Since both my place and Bobby's place were burnt down," Ellen finishes for him.
-"Bobby led us here, the next most familiar and stable place to stay, I suppose."
+"Bobby led us here, the next most familiar and safe place to stay, I suppose."

 Bobby glances at Jody quickly, a little uneasy.
 "Sorry for not giving you a head up about the guest count."

 Jody waves dismissively, "Not like I get to host spirit party everyday."

 "Holy," Sam sighs, with a long exhale.
-He reaches a hand to Bobby just out of instinct, as if trying to touch him, hug him, but remember he's ghost at the last moment -- they all are.
+He reaches a hand to Bobby just out of instinct, as if trying to touch him, hug the old man, but remember he's ghost at the last moment -- they all are.
 He lowers his hand, breathing out heavily.

 Dean just can't stop staring.
 "I'm so sorry, Ellen and Jo.
-And Ash."
+And Ash.
+Everyone."
 He can barely find his voice through the lump in his throat.
 "I never get a chance to tell you guys, those... things happened to you, I'm so sorry."

 "Hey, it's okay.
 At least we made it to the Heaven."
 Jo walks out of the kitchen, coming closer to him, smiling gently.
 Her translucent golden hair flows naturally as she moves, as if wind can still pass through the threads of hair.
 She wears a short top, showing some lean muscle under, clean and complete, no sign of any wounds or cuts.
 She look just as young and energetic as she was before she died.